An “expungement” in Colorado is the legal process of removing your

 - Order of Expungement of Records for a Law Enforcement Contact Not Resulting in Referral to Another Agency / JDF 326

-If the court grants the expungement, the court will mail a copy of the “order to expunge” to all the state agencies which have a copy of your records.
+If the court grants the expungement, the court will mail a copy of the “order to expunge” to all the state agencies that have a copy of your records.
 If the court denies the expungement, you must wait 12 months before pursuing an expungement again.9

-5.2.
-Expunging UDD records
+Expunging UDD Records

 The first step for expunging an underage drinking and driving case is for you to complete these two forms: